PGY1 Residency (West Chester Hospital)

 West Chester Hospital Post Graduate Year One (PGY1) Pharmacy Residency

 As a member of UC Health, West Chester Hospital (WCH) seeks to fulfill our system-wide mission of advancing medicine and improving the health of all people, in addition to creating outstanding patient experiences and offering excellent patient care.
 With that aim in mind, West Chester Hospital offers an ASHP-accredited PGY1 Pharmacy Residency Program.
-The PGY1 Residency is a 12-month, structured training program designed to develop competence in providing the highest level of pharmaceutical care.
+The PGY1 Residency is a 54–55 week, structured training program designed to develop competence in providing the highest level of pharmaceutical care.
 The program will be individualized based upon the resident’s level of knowledge, skills, and interests.
 Elective rotations allow the resident to further pursue interests related to their personal career objectives.

 Required Learning Experiences (1 month)